-What Can a Handyman Do in College Park, Maryland?
+What Can a Handyman Do Without a License in College Park, Maryland?

 In College Park (Prince George’s County), most paid home-repair/renovation work offered to homeowners requires Maryland Home Improvement Commission (MHIC) licensing (or working as an MHIC salesperson/employee of a licensed contractor).
 Maryland does NOT have a simple statewide “handyman under $X” exemption from MHIC for home-improvement contracting; instead, narrow carve-outs apply (notably for certain “minor home improvements” when performed by a landlord on the landlord’s own rental property).
 Separate state/county trade licenses apply for electrical, plumbing, HVACR, and gasfitting—those are not covered by MHIC and generally cannot be performed by an unlicensed handyman.